openbridge/ob_google-bigquery/README.md

 ## Step 4: Google Cloud Authentication

-The preferred methods of authentication is using a Google Cloud OAuth Service Account docker volume or auth file.
-Without the account volume or auth file you will not get far as access will be denied.
+The preferred methods of authentication is using a _Google Cloud OAuth Service Account_ docker volume or auth file.
+Without an account volume or auth file you will not get far.
+No account = no access.

 The Google Service Account Authentication [documentation](https://cloud.google.com/storage/docs/authentication?hl=en#service_accounts) details how to generate the file.

 ### Using A Docker Authentication Volume